Richard Dawkins stirred up some debate recently when he tweeted:

 So this is the backdrop to his comment on Islam.
 But others went even further, tangentially comparing Islam to the Nazis and insulting the entire culture, and having no trouble making the message clearly understood in 140 characters.

-Defensiveness from within Islam might not be down to insecurity as Jan Markovic suggests, but because of the West’s requirement for Islam to be a stooge, a dumb scapegoat deserving condemnation, wars and invasions to take over their gas and oil.
-Notice that Saudi Arabia – the physical and spiritual point of origin for 9/11′s incredible villains – never comes in for attacks, or even the mildest rebuke despite continual human rights violations.
+Defensiveness from within Islam might not be down to insecurity as Jan Markovic suggests, but because of the West’s requirement for Islam to be a stooge, a dumb scapegoat deserving condemnation, wars and invasions – under the mask of democracy – to take over their gas and oil, their lithium mines, and their heroin production.
+Notice that Saudi Arabia – the physical and spiritual point of origin for 9/11’s incredible villains – never comes in for attacks, or even the mildest rebuke despite continual human rights violations, widespread slavery, public beheadings, and treatment of women as an underclass.

 A decade on, and birth defects in Fallujah are still running at 20% due to our chemical and depleted uranium weapons (with a half life of 4.4 billion years); a country which held the world’s second heart transplant is now an utter disaster.
 As for us, suicides among the US military now outnumber all deaths from those combat arenas and are climbing monthly.